-There are two ways you can handle a failed charge:
+There are two ways to handle a failed charge:

 When an auto-charge fails, you can manually attempt to charge the invoice as long as the invoice is in the

-For example, the customer's account might have insufficient balance when the auto-charge is attempted.
+For example, the customer's account might have an insufficient balance when you attempt to auto-charge.
 When they receive the payment failure email, they add money to their account and inform you about this.
-You can now attempt a manual charge on the invoice.
+You can then try to charge manually on the invoice.

 An authentication charge of ₹5 is made to authenticate the card.
-Once the manual charge is successful, the customer receives an email and you receive a webhook.
+Once the manual charge is successful, the customer receives an email, and you receive a notification via webhook.

-You can ask the customer to change the card linked to the subscription via your checkout using our APIs.
+You can ask the customer to change the card details associated with the Subscription via your checkout using our APIs.
 Use the

 subscription_card_change parameter to control this feature:

-- 1 = Allow the customer to change the card from your checkout
+- 1 = Allow the customer to change the card details from your checkout

-- 0 = Do not allow the customer to change the card from your checkout
+- 0 = Do not allow the customer to change the card details from your checkout

 When you use the handler function, the response object of the successful payment (